Replacing Your Sargon or Enco DRO Console with TouchDRO

 Even if your Sargon console still powers on, there are good reasons to consider a switch:

 • Replacement consoles are hard to find.
-Sargon has been out of business for two decades.
-Used consoles do turn up on eBay from time to time, but they're aging units with no warranty and no parts pipeline behind them.
+Sargon has been out of business for two decades, so the used units that turn up on eBay are aging boxes with no warranty and no parts pipeline behind them.
 TouchDRO gives you a current-production system for comparable money.

-• Your scales are still good.
-Sargon glass scales are solidly built.
-If yours still track smoothly and repeat well, there's no reason to replace them — just the console.
+• Your scales are still good; Sargon glass scales are solidly built, and if yours track smoothly and repeat well, only the console needs to go.

-• Features the Sargon never had.
-Bolt hole patterns, tool offsets, a graphical projection view, and other capabilities that the original console simply didn't offer.
+• Bolt hole patterns, tool offsets, a graphical projection view - functions the original console simply didn't offer.

-• No more dead-end platform.
-With no manufacturer behind it, every Sargon repair is a stopgap.
-TouchDRO is actively developed, and if a tablet breaks, a replacement is $60 and an afternoon.
+• TouchDRO is actively developed, with regular firmware and app updates, and the display is a commodity part; if a tablet breaks, a replacement is $60 and an afternoon.

 Sargon sold consoles under their own name, but they also manufactured DROs that were private-labeled by several tool distributors.
 If your console says Enco, Rutland, Ramtek, or Washington on the front panel and has a 25-pin connector, it's very likely a Sargon inside.
 (Some of these brands also sold rebranded Chinese DROs with different connectors, so the DB-25 is the tell.)
 The scales and connectors are the same regardless of the badge on the display.